gaycoderprincess/FlatOutW32BGMTool/EXAMPLES.md

 Additional notes:
 - Materials with the `scaleshock` and `shearhock` prefix are configured to have no alpha
+- Materials with the `_alpha` suffix are forced to have alpha regardless of the prefix

 Map shaders:
 - Default without keywords: Static prelit